 - Fill out a School of Music application (included within the university application)

 - Include three current letters of recommendation

-- Submit a live or recorded performance audition on your primary instrument (suggested repertoire can be found under the music studios area for your specific instrument/voice)
+- You must have a live or recorded performance audition on your primary applied instrument.
+Find suggested repertoire of your specific instrument/voice.

 - Write a statement of interest (approximately 250 words)

 The GRE is not required.